MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 At this point, you should have a Cosmos DB MongoDB connection string of the form "mongodb://\<server-name>:\<password>@\<server-name>.mongo.cosmos.azure.com:10255/?ssl=true&\<other-parameters>", a database named "restaurants_reviews", and a collection named "restaurants_reviews".

-If you are working in VS Code, you can right-click on the MongoDB server abd get the connection string.
+If you are working in VS Code, you can right-click on the MongoDB server and get the connection string.

 ----